HUGG/NGWM2016-modelling-course/README.md

 The materials include lecture slides, source code for course exercises and a wiki page with linksto course software and related web resources.

-All materials in this repository are licensed under the [The MIT License (MIT)](https://github.com/HUGG/NGWM2016-modelling-course/blob/master/LICENSE ).
+All materials in this repository are licensed under [The MIT License (MIT)](https://github.com/HUGG/NGWM2016-modelling-course/blob/master/LICENSE ).